 Succulents are a group of hardy plants that grow well in warm and sunny locations.
 Normally, grafting is one of the most common ways of propagating succulents for making new plants that involve joining two plant sections from different plants to create an exotic plant.
 The mature piece of a tree is called scion, while seedling or offset is rootstock.
 If your succulent grows some small plants at the base of the parent plant, you can take them and join them with another succulent for growing a new succulent.

 There are two main reasons for succulent grafting:

-First, grafting is quite a successful method to produce novel plants.
+First, grafting is quite a successful method to propagate novel plants.
 When different plants are grown together, the resulting exotic succulent is unique.

-Secondly, many specimens of succulents are not stable on their roots, and grafting the plant to stable rootstock increases the chances of those plants growing successfully.
+Secondly, many specimens of succulent plants are not stable on their roots, and grafting the plant to stable rootstock increases the chances of those succulent plants growing successfully.

 So, overall, you can graft succulents to create an exotic plant.

 Before directly going to grafting succulent, you must arrange grafting supplies such as a sharp knife or scalpel, grafting tape, and grafting wax for large succulents.
 Though these are simple tools, a sharp knife is a key to cutting the plant without crushing it nicely.
 Plus, you should also have denatured alcohol to sterilize the knife.
 So, after managing these things, follow this grafting method: